 One of the key components of visual web design is breaking up space on a site.
 White space gives visitors a moment to absorb the information they just received.
 It also draws the eyes around the page in a natural way.
 When websites have too much information jammed into small areas, it confuses and frustrates the visitor.
 Don’t be afraid to spread out your site information.

 If you optimize your site for usability, readers will be much more inclined to hang out and explore.
 If you have a lot of information to convey, consider instead using infinite scrolling with a minimalist design.
 It delivers information at the user’s pace and in a way that’s easy to consume.

 If you’re looking for a more structured website, grids, and card design are new trends that work well for every business.
 They’re responsive and adapt to mobile, and they let you display a wealth of information while still providing space to break up the page.
 Figuring out how to place your content is one of the most tricky parts of website redesign.
 But when you get it right, it provides benefits you would have never imagined.
-It engages the customer, reduces the bounce rate and builds and maintains brand loyalty.
+It engages the customer, reduces the bounce rate, and builds and maintains brand loyalty.
 So, take your time but make sure that you figure out the perfect break for your site which will be well received by end customers.

 Outdated fonts and stylistic elements can kill your customer base quickly.
 The fonts you use convey your brand’s image, even subconsciously.
 Branding companies will tell you that the best example of this is the Nike swoosh and font which displays the free, athletic energy that the brand wants to display to its customers.
 Older fonts that have gone out of style, such as Comic Sans, look unprofessional and won’t be taken seriously.
 Visitors will assume you don’t have the time or money to dedicate to updating your website, and that’s not something you want for your business.